puneet/code-block-line-numbers/README.md

 # Discourse code-block line numbers
 Adds automatic line numbers to code blocks in Discourse.
-Inline code blocks are not affected, only triple-backtick blocks.
+Inline code or blocks of 1 line are not affected.

 ie: